devhubapp/devhub/PRIVACY.md

 Client-side communication is encrypted using HTTPS.
 Server-side tokens are encrypted or behind environment variables.

-DevHub does not access any code from any repository and never asks for this permission.

-Client-side token safety is a user's responsibility.
-We recommend being extra careful with which browser extensions you have installed, for example.
+We recommend being extra careful with which browser extensions you have installed to avoid token exposure to third parties.

 ### Support